 Although a D&O policy can be described in broad terms for heuristic purposes, it bears mentioning that a particular company's overall D&O Insurance program is typically comprised of several highly negotiated financial instruments.
 Most public companies purchase their overall limits of insurance from multiple insurance carriers in layers.
 Each of these layers represents coverage provided by a particular insurance carrier for typically at least \$5 million in limits and often much more.
-The terms of each of these layers of insurance is set by the insurance policy issued by the insurance.
+The terms of each of these layers of insurance is set by the insurance policy issued by the insurance carrier providing that particular layer of insurance.
 Each of these layers must be separately negotiated by a company's insurance broker.
 This process generally includes negotiating multiple endorsements, i.e. amendments, to an insurance carriers' basic policy form.